 You can learn how to lacquer or oil a floor here.
 If you are lacquering, you should use a medium pile roller for correct coverage, whereas if you are oiling, I recommend using a short pile roller.

 That’s it!
 Be sure to check the instructions on the product for drying times before walking on the floor or replacing furniture.

-This is a great, cheap and easy solution for people that want to refinish their floors without sanding.
+This is a great, cheap, and easy solution for people that want to know how to refinish a wood floor without sanding.
 It returns that new appearance to the floor.